David-Kunz/derive-type/README.md

 ## Notes

-- The function invocations don't need to be in the same file, usally they are based on tests:
+- The function invocations don't need to be in the same file, usually they are based on tests:
   ```bash
   npx derive-type npm test
   ```